kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 You can also read about the [features](./docs/features.md) and [known limitations](./docs/known-limitations.md) of the VPA.

-## Recommender metrics
+## Metrics

-See [Recommender metrics](./docs/recommender-metrics.md) for details about the Prometheus metrics exported by the VPA recommender.
+See [VPA metrics](./docs/metrics.md) for details about the Prometheus metrics exported by the VPA components.

 ## Related links